Chinese mobile data usage to make great leap forward

 China's three carriers, which includes China Telecom and China Unicom, are expected to market their services aggressively to rural China as online content and services rise and technology becomes more affordable.
 Immediate obstacles would be coverage and signal reliability.
 By 2017, sales of 4G-capable devices in China are set to more than treble to 405.9 million units compared with last year, Hong Kong-based market research firm Counterpoint estimates.

 China's 4G rollout has widened its divide with other Asian countries, such as Indonesia and India, where 4G has yet to catch on.
 Cheaper handsets may be key to igniting demand in India.
 Lenovo has launched a budget 4G smartphone, the A6000, priced at 6,999 rupees ($112).
-That's cheaper than Xiaomi's Redmi Note 4G.
-But those prices are still a premium to many 3G phones, easily available for under $100. ($1=62.45 Indian rupees) (Editing by Neil Fullick)
+That's cheaper than Xiaomi's [XTC.UL] Redmi Note 4G.
+But those prices are still a premium to many 3G phones, easily available for under $100.

-* Proposed dividend of 10 rupees per share for year ended March 2017 Source text: (http://bit.ly/2qyFVpG) Further company coverage:

-* Says recommended dividend @ 50 % Source text for Eikon: Further company coverage: